dipy/dipy/doc/theory/spherical.rst

 y axis
    Horizontal axis of the sphere, orthogonal to the z axis, on the reference plane.
-East to east for a globe.
+West to east for a globe.

 x axis